Skip to content

 • toys are not named as a confirmed first-wave final product group in the initial working plan

-• companies can still improve the data foundation that would be needed under several likely future scenarios
+• companies can already improve the data foundation needed for implementation

 That means the practical goal for 2026 is not panic.
 It is disciplined preparation.